Updated: Oct 6, 2021

 Lovely dinner.
 Gluten Free Vegetarian Moussaka.
 For recipe, click link in video description!

-2 cups gluten-free flour (I used King Arthur Gluten Free Measure for Measure flour) which came highly recommended
+2 cups gluten-free flour - I used King Arthur Gluten Free Measure for Measure flour)

 1 tablespoon baking soda